thereal-cc/StudentVUE-TE/README.md

 ## Created by thereal-cc

 Using StudentVUE API for Python (Thank You StudentVUE)
-Designed to provide easier access/use with their API
+Designed to provide easier access/use with their API, and display formatted output in the terminal

 ## How to Use
 1. Download project, and run main.py